Johnson Hagood Stadium: Stadium name and controversy

 The stadium is named for General Hagood, who is most known for commanding Confederate forces during the attack on Fort Wagner by the 54th Massachusetts Colored Troops.
 He is alleged to have made comments regarding the burial of the 54th's white commander Robert Gould Shaw, saying "we buried him with his niggers."
 After the war, he was active in South Carolina politics, serving as Comptroller and Governor.
 During his term as governor, he was instrumental in reopening The Citadel after its occupation by Federal troops, who used the facility as its Charleston headquarters during the Reconstruction era.

 In the aftermath of the murder of George Floyd and the protests that followed, a group of Citadel alumni began organizing to change the name of the stadium.
 This group was particularly concerned by the alleged statements made by General Hagood regarding the battle at Fort Wagner and its aftermath.
 The Citadel has stated that the name of the stadium cannot be changed without the agreement of the South Carolina legislature.

 Stadium uses

-In addition to Citadel football games, the stadium hosts high school football games for Burke High School, as well as the Sertoma Football Classic, a series of football scrimmages which raises money for charity and also marks the beginning of the Charleston area high school football season.
+In addition to Citadel football games, the stadium hosts high school football games for Oceanside Collegiate Academy, as well as the Sertoma Football Classic, a series of football scrimmages which raises money for charity and also marks the beginning of the Charleston area high school football season.
 The venue hosted the 1983 NCAA Division I-AA Football Championship Game (won by Southern Illinois) and the 1984 NCAA Division I-AA Football Championship Game (won by Montana State).
 The stadium has hosted three home Citadel playoff games; two in 1992 and one in 2016.